PannErgy : Extraordinary information | MarketScreener

 Treasury share transaction

-PannErgy Plc hereby informs the actors of the capital market that in line with Resolution no. 7/2018 of the General Meeting held on 27 April 2018 - on 27 March 2019 at the Budapest Stock Exchange PannErgy Plc purchased 6 000 PannErgy equity shares at an average price of 701,3 HUF/share, additionally on 28 March 2019 at the Budapest Stock Exchange PannErgy Plc purchased 8 000 PannErgy equity shares at an average price of 700,7 HUF/share with the involvement of Concorde Securities Ltd. as the investment service provider.
+PannErgy Plc hereby informs the actors of the capital market that in line with Resolution no. 7/2018 of the General Meeting held on 27 April 2018 - on 29 March 2019 at the Budapest Stock Exchange PannErgy Plc purchased 8 000 PannErgy equity shares at an average price of 703 HUF/share, with the involvement of Concorde Securities Ltd. as the investment service provider.

 In the event of low daily trading volumes at the Stock Exchange, the Company has the option to apply a daily repurchasing target quantity that differs from the daily repurchasing target quantity specified in the detailed description of the Share Repurchasing Program that was announced on 21 December 2018.